tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 above - but it didn't work for me (probably because Apple changes these keys all the time).

+### upload file to emulator

+just drag any file from Finder onto emulator window - if it's an image it will be automatically copied to Photos on iOS (I didn't experiment with other types of files). moreover it will be copied to Photos regardless of what application is currently opened.

 ## debugging

 <https://facebook.github.io/react-native/docs/debugging.html>